 Additionally, bikinis and bathing suits are not allowed on the local islands.
+For ladies, bathing or sunbathing topless could land you in jail.
 This is a notice put up in our guesthouse on Maafushi:

 Most shops close at 10, and the restaurants take their last orders at around the same time.
 After that, the island is DEAD.

-You see, I don’t mind spending time on the beach, lazing around and snorkeling and sunbathing…but only for a day or two, max.
-Any longer than that and I’d start itching for other stuff to do–mountains to climb, rivers to cross, cooking classes to take, night markets to explore.
+You see, I don’t mind spending time on the beach, lazing around, snorkeling, and sunbathing… but only for a day or two, max.
+Any longer than that and I’d start itching for other stuff to do — mountains to climb, rivers to cross, cooking classes to take, night markets to explore.

 On Maafushi, I rented a bicycle, but there wasn’t much to be said about it.
 I could easily cover the whole island in under 30 minutes.
 There was a prison, a local village, a few shops, guesthouses, and that’s about it.

 Being Asian (and Malaysian in particular), I’m big on food.
-You want to know how food-obsessed we Malaysians are?
-Well, we would happily drive across the country and brave a 5-hour traffic just to get a particular dish from a particular restaurant that just happens to be in another state.
-So, trying out local delicacies is usually one of the main highlights in my travel itinerary.
+Trying out local delicacies is usually one of the main highlights in my travel itinerary.

-On top of that, most of the seafood on the many islands of the Maldives is imported from Male, while other produce such as chicken, milk and rice are imported from India or Sri Lanka.
-Vegetables are a rare commodity.
+On top of that, most of the produce such as chicken, milk and rice are imported from India or Sri Lanka.
+Vegetables seem to be a rare commodity.

 - Honeymoooners.
 You want a quiet and relaxing holiday together, in a plush resort with a beautiful backdrop.
 You don’t need anyone else but each other.
 You don’t want to do anything else other than stay in each other’s arms.
 Okay, maybe you want to do more than hugging but let’s not go there.
 Bottom line is you don’t mind being cooped up in your room for a huge portion of your holiday.